Opening a new restaurant can be a risky business endeavor.

 Your logo represents your business.
 Make sure it is unique and dynamic enough to be used on street signs, ads, billboards, newspapers, business cards, websites, menus, and anywhere else you will market your restaurant.
 Try to avoid cliché images such as a chef’s hat, dishes, silverware, etc.

-The first experience guests will have with your restaurant is your menu.
 Just like your logo, this is a tool for drawing customers in and can say a lot about your business.
-Make sure your menu is attractive, easy to read, and free of crumbs or stickiness for guests when they arrive.

 When someone is looking for a new dinner spot, they first turn to the internet.
 Your customers will go to your website to book a table and review menus, so make sure it is simple, clean, and easy to navigate.
 Don’t forget to include important information like your contact phone and email, reservation details, menus, and more.

 Social media is one of the most effective (and free!) ways to promote your restaurant.
 Create pages for your business and post regular updates to keep customers engaged.
-Customers will also visit review sites like Yelp , Zomato , and OpenTable to see what others think of your restaurant.
-Be sure to keep those pages updated as well to make it easy to find your website and menu.
+Customers will also visit review sites like

-Your customers are guests in your restaurant, so treat them as such by offering the best experience possible.
-To be successful, you’ll need to go above and beyond for every guest.
 That means you will need to invest in high-quality equipment and food.
 Train your staff to offer excellent service with a smile.
 Your guests will reward you by spreading the word about your business.

 Want to share these tips with your team or as a reference?
-Download our free infographic
+Download our free infographic!

 If you’re starting a restaurant, you need all the facts to help you be successful.